shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

 Optional Parameters:

-- `task_args_dict` : Arguments required for main method of the main class.
+- `method_args_dict` : Arguments required for main method of the main class.
 To be passed in dictionary format.

 - `input_base_dir_path` : Base directory path for input files.
 This has to be a string